 - Download the Tumblebooks app from Google Play or the App store.

 - Scroll through country list to Australia.
 No need to put in the State.

 - Select State Library of Queensland under Australia.

 - Enter Toowoomba Regional Council Library membership number (library card number).

-- Queensland Law Handbook this is exhaustive guide written by more than 50 Queensland legal experts, offers plain-English advice about rights and responsibilities and where to go for further assistance.
+- Queensland Law Handbook is an exhaustive guide written by more than 50 Queensland legal experts, offering plain-English advice about rights and responsibilities and where to go for further assistance.

-- Queensland Legislation full-text access to Queensland Acts, Subordinate Legislation, Bills, and Repealed Legislation.
+- Queensland Legislation provides full-text access to Queensland Acts, Subordinate Legislation, Bills, and Repealed Legislation.

-- Australian Government ComLaw full-text access to Commonwealth of Australia Legislation
+- Australian Government ComLaw provides full-text access to Commonwealth of Australia Legislation

 Ancestry.com library version

 Ancestry.com is a well known genealogy research tool providing instant access to a wide range of resources for genealogical and historical research.
 Access the library edition free of charge through our public PCs.